Jameis Winston: 2017 season

-During Week 6 against the Arizona Cardinals, Winston left the game with an apparent right shoulder injury.
+During Week 6 against the Cardinals, Winston left the game with an apparent right shoulder injury.
 The next day, October 16, Winston suffered a sprained AC joint in his right shoulder, but he stated that he could play through it.
-During Week 9's loss to the New Orleans Saints, Winston was taken out of the game with the same shoulder injury.
+During Week 9's loss to the Saints, Winston was taken out of the game with the same shoulder injury.
 Head coach Dirk Koetter announced the next day that he would miss at least two weeks to rest his shoulder.
 While on the sideline, Winston initiated an altercation with Saints rookie Marshon Lattimore, while being assisted by teammate Mike Evans, for which Winston was fined $12,154.
 In the game, Winston became the second-youngest player in NFL history to reach 10,000 career passing yards, four days older than record holder Drew Bledsoe.
 He missed the next three games due to injury and returned in Week 13.
 Overall, Winston and Buccaneers struggled to a 5–11 record.
 Winston finished the 2017 season with 3,504 passing yards, 19 touchdowns, and 11 interceptions.

 2018 season

 On April 17, 2018, the Buccaneers picked up the fifth-year option on Winston's contract.
 On June 21, the NFL announced that he would be suspended for violating the league's personal conduct policy, regarding his latest incident where he allegedly groped a female Uber driver.
 On June 28, the announcement was made official, giving Winston a three-game suspension to begin the 2018 season.

 After missing the first three games due to the suspension, Winston returned in Week 4 against the Chicago Bears, but did not start.
 He replaced Ryan Fitzpatrick in the third quarter, finishing with 145 passing yards, a touchdown, and two interceptions as the Buccaneers lost 10–48.
-In Week 6, against the Atlanta Falcons, he had 395 passing yards, four touchdowns, and two interceptions in the 34–29 loss.
+In Week 6, against the Falcons, he had 395 passing yards, four touchdowns, and two interceptions in the 34–29 loss.
 In Week 8 against the Cincinnati Bengals, Winston threw for 276 yards, one touchdown, and four interceptions and he was benched in the third quarter for Fitzpatrick.
 During Week 11 against the New York Giants, Fitzpatrick threw three interceptions and was benched for Winston in the second half.
 Winston threw for 199 yards, two touchdowns, and an interception as the Buccaneers lost 38–35.
-Two weeks later, in a 24–17 win over the Carolina Panthers, Winston completed 20 of 30 passing attempts for 249 yards and two touchdowns, breaking the franchise record for passing touchdowns in a career with 81.
-Three weeks later, in a 27–20 loss to the Dallas Cowboys, Winston completed 34 of 48 passing attempts for 336 yards and one touchdown, breaking the franchise record for completions in a career previously held by Josh Freeman.
+Two weeks later, in a 24–17 win over the Panthers, Winston completed 20 of 30 passing attempts for 249 yards and two touchdowns, breaking the franchise record for passing touchdowns in a career with 81.
+Three weeks later, in a 27–20 loss to the Cowboys, Winston completed 34 of 48 passing attempts for 336 yards and one touchdown, breaking the franchise record for completions in a career previously held by Josh Freeman.
 Overall, he finished the 2018 season with 2,992 passing yards, 19 touchdowns, and 14 interceptions.